Concurrent Alcohol and Alprazolam Abuse

 - Dual diagnosis: Many facilities specialize in treating co-occurring disorders, such as addiction and mental health disorders like depression.
 For those abusing Xanax, anxiety is likely a major concern, so dual diagnosis care may be necessary to treat all of the patient’s needs.

-- 12-Step programs: Pills Anonymous and Alcoholics Anonymous are two 12-step programs that are free to join, and the only requirement is that you want to stop using mind-altering substances.
-The support group setting thrives on camaraderie and encouragement.
+- 12-Step programs: Pills Anonymous and Alcoholics Anonymous are two 12-Step programs that are free to join.
+The only requirement to be a member is that you want to stop using mind-altering substances.
+Support group settings thrive on camaraderie and encouragement.